ahmod001/wallpaper_admin_panel/README.md

 5. Seamlessly integrate AdMob ads, turning your passion for stunning wallpapers into a lucrative endeavor.
 6. Stay connected with your users by sending captivating notifications that keep them engaged and excited about your app's latest offerings.

+### Note

+All Tailwind classes in our project are prefixed with `tw-`.
+For example: `tw-py-12` represents a Tailwind class for setting padding on the Y-axis.

 ## License